minio/minio-py/README.md

                   secure=True)
 ```

+**NOTE on concurrent usage:** The `Minio` object is thread safe when using the Python `threading` library.
+Specifically, it is **NOT** safe to share it between multiple processes, for example when using `multiprocessing.Pool`.
+The solution is simply to create a new `Minio` object in each process, and not share it between processes.

 ## Quick Start Example - File Uploader
 This example program connects to a MinIO object storage server, makes a bucket on the server and then uploads a file to the bucket.